gustavostuff/crt-ready-retropie/README.md

 ---

-This is what you'll have right out of the box:
+This is what you'll get right out of the box:

 :heavy_check_mark:  Pixel perfect rendering for nearly any game (this is for composite video, so don't expect super HQ graphics)

-:heavy_check_mark:  A custom **crt-ready** theme, simple and CRT-friendly (fonts look OK at low-res, for instance)
+:heavy_check_mark:  The **crt-ready** theme I made.
+Simple, neat and CRT-friendly (WIP)

 :heavy_check_mark:  A custom splashscreen

-:heavy_check_mark:  A more readable terminal font (Terminus 6x12)
+:heavy_check_mark:  A more readable terminal font

 :heavy_check_mark:  Optional support for controllers connected to the GPIO, preconfigured for an All In One [Monster Joystick](https://monsterjoysticks.com/all-in-one-joysticks):